≡ Menu

 Free cash flow is a powerful indicator of the cash generation capability of a company.

-Beyond Meat’s worsening free cash flow has been primarily driven by the lower net cash from operations and the expanding capital expenditures.
+However, Beyond Meat’s free cash flow has been much worse than the operating cash flow after accounting for capital expenditures.

 Beyond Meat's net cash from financing activities